thegrumpys/odop/docs/procedures/initialState_startup_loadSQL.md

 In the source code, each of the Spring design types (Compression, Extension & Torsion) has:
  - initialState\_metric_units.js
- - initialState\_US-ips_units.js
  - initialState.js

- The contents of one of the unit-specific files can be copied over initialState.js in order to work with those units.
- Thus, while there are three files, only two are unique.

  In the database, each of the Spring design types (Compression, Extension & Torsion) has:
  - Startup_Metric
- - Startup_US-ips
  - Startup

- As with initialState, the contents of one of the unit-specific entries can be copied over Startup in order to work with those units.
- Thus, while there are three database entries, only two are unique.

  The Spring\Compression design type has additional database entries:
  - Demo